 For most people, buying a thrift-store mattress is not really in the cards.
 I have purchased a couple of used mattresses (seriously, who can afford a new Purple mattress?) but they have all come from private sellers.

 So what if you find a great deal at a thrift store?
 How do you clean a thrifted mattress?

 First off, don’t assume that the mattress is clean, no matter how good it looks.
 A mattress can be covered in dust mites, sweat residue, skin cells, pet dander, breast milk, bacteria, and even pee stains while looking clean under normal light.

 First off, vacuum the entire mattress (both sides) to remove anything significant.
 Next, mix up a disinfectant spray of 50% water and 50% white vinegar.
 Not only will this help get rid of any nasty bugs but it can deodorize the mattress as well.

 If you can spray the mattress down outside the sunlight will also be helpful in killing any pathogens that might be hiding.

-After you’ve disinfected the mattress, let it air dry for a couple of hours (or overnight) and hit with a fabric freshener such as Febreze.
+After disinfecting the mattress, let it air dry for a couple of hours (or overnight) and hit it with a fabric freshener such as Febreze.

 Now, stick a mattress cover (or mattress topper) over the whole thing and sleep well!